 Roads and Rails

 Today three bridges span the Wenatchee at Cashmere.
-When the old Sunset Highway was constructed to connect Seattle with Spokane by way of Stevens Pass, it went directly through the residential district and the downtown.
+When the original Sunset Highway opened in 1915 connecting Seattle with Spokane by way of Snoqualmie and Blewett passes, it went directly through Cashmere's residential district and downtown.
+In the 1940s the route of Sunset Highway (U.S. 10) was shifted southward to run through Ellensburg and Vantage, and the highway through Cashmere became part of U.S. 2.
 In 1959 a four-lane bypass was opened between Cashmere and Dryden, part of the improved Highway 2 over Stevens Pass.
 On October 19, Governor Albert D. Rosellini (1910-2011) cut the ribbon at the opening ceremony.
-Apparently the town had no objections to this bypass of its commercial center, for according to the Wenatchee World of October 19, 1959, “The new highway stands as a tribute to Mayor Eric Braun and all the citizens of Cashmere and Dryden whose effort made this highway possible” (Ingraham, 69).
+Apparently the town had no objections to this bypass of its commercial center, for according to the Wenatchee World of October 19, 1959, "The new highway stands as a tribute to Mayor Eric Braun and all the citizens of Cashmere and Dryden whose effort made this highway possible" (Ingraham, 69).

 A post office was established in 1889 with John Frank Woodring as postmaster.
 On July 27, 1892, John F. Woodring and I. W. Sherman registered a plat for a new town site.
 The Great Northern Railway arrived in the Wenatchee Valley during the same year.